kolegs/xamarin-docs.pl-pl/docs/graphics-games/urhosharp/using.md

 }
 ```

-I jest to, jak będzie dołączać ten składnik do węzła:
+I to, jak ten składnik będzie dołączanie do węzła:

 ```csharp
 Node boxNode = new Node();